 How is OneCare governed?

 OneCare is governed by a board of managers that makes key financial and operational decisions.
 Our board is made up of providers from throughout the state and continuum of care, as well as consumers.
-The list of our current board members can be viewed on the OneCare leadership page.
+The list of our current board members can be viewed on the OneCare governance page.
 Each board meeting has a session open to the public.
-Meeting minutes are available here.
+Meeting minutes and packets are available on each passed board meeting event page here.

 What is the overview of the OneCare budget?

-OneCare’s 2022 budget was approved by the Green Mountain Care Board (GMCB) on December 22, 2021.
-The 2022 budget supports the cooperative effort of thousands of providers across Vermont to stabilize health care costs and improve health for Vermonters.
-To be successful in improving patient experiences and outcomes in 2022, the approved budget makes possible OneCare’s continued support of participating providers in areas such as: data management, monitoring quality, managing and mitigating risk, and working with payers like Medicaid, Medicare, and commercial insurers.
-Download and view our full 2022 budget presentation on the GMCB website.
+OneCare’s 2023 budget was provisionally approved by the Green Mountain Care Board (GMCB) in December 2022.
+The 2023 budget supports the cooperative effort of thousands of providers across Vermont to stabilize health care costs and improve health for Vermonters.
+To be successful in improving patient experiences and outcomes in 2023, the approved budget makes possible OneCare’s continued support of participating providers in areas such as: data management, monitoring quality, managing and mitigating risk, and working with payers like Medicaid, Medicare, and commercial insurers.
+Download and view our full 2023 budget presentation on the GMCB website.

 What is OneCare's tax status?

-OneCare Vermont has always operated as a non-profit in that it budgets to break even each year, however, as a provider-led Accountable Care Organization (ACO) it was required to follow federal ACO program rules which state that 75% of its board include provider representatives whose organizations can receive savings and funding from the ACO.
+OneCare Vermont has always operated as a non-profit in that it budgets to break even each year, however, as a provider-led accountable care organization (ACO) it is required to follow federal ACO program rules which state that 75% of its board include provider representatives whose organizations can receive savings and funding from the ACO.
 This requirement makes OneCare ineligible for Vermont non-profit status because Vermont law does not allow non-profits to have more than 49% of its board to have a financial interest.
-In October 2020, OneCare applied to the IRS for federal 501(c)(3) tax status to more accurately reflect our commitment to transparency and value0based reform efforts.
+In October 2020, OneCare applied to the IRS for federal 501(c)(3) tax status to more accurately reflect our commitment to transparency and value-based reform efforts.

-On April 22, 2021, OneCare received notification that it has been recognized by the Federal Government as a 501(c)(3) organization for its commitment to supporting Vermont’s health care delivery and payment reform efforts.
-This is validation that the federal government believes OneCare meets the charitable purposes of a 501(c)(3) by lessening the government’s burden of healthcare through its partnership in the state of Vermont’s All Payer Model, and by the promotion of health in transition to value-based care, improved supports for primary care delivery, health care innovation, and primary prevention programs.
+On April 22, 2021, OneCare received notification that it is recognized by the federal government as a 501(c)(3) organization for its commitment to supporting Vermont’s health care delivery and payment reform efforts.
+This is validation that the federal government believes OneCare meets the charitable purposes of a 501(c)(3) by lessening the government’s burden of health care through its partnership in the state of Vermont’s All Payer Model, and by the promotion of health in transition to value-based care, improved supports for primary care delivery, health care innovation, and primary prevention programs.